The Bribery Scandal at Siemens AG

 Exhibit I: A Note on the Co-Determination Law or Mitbestimmung

-Exhibit II: Major Business Activities of Siemens (as of July 2007)
+Exhibit II (b): Major Business Activities of Siemens (As of 2009)

 Exhibit IV: Stock Price Movement of Siemens